 “Maybe we should thank each other.”

-“Not how this works.”
+“That’s not how this works.”
 Hank unloaded on her, emptying his clip in a matter of seconds.
 He ejected the mag and canted his rifle up, reaching down and grabbing a fresh clip out of his harness.
-He jacked it in, slapped the side of his rifle—the bolt slammed home with a crisp-sounding chank—before she blurred toward him, gouging each of his eyes with her index and middle fingers.
-Her right fingers went in his right eye socket, her left fingers went in his other one.
+He jacked it in, slapped the side of his gun—the bolt slammed home with a crisp-sounding chank—before she blurred toward him, gouging each of his eyes with her index and middle fingers.
+Her right fingers went in his right eye socket, her left fingers went in the other one.
 Both her palms were turned outward.

-Hank slumped to his knees, then thudded on to his side.
-The wounds in his temples—curd-filled craters filled with messy red slop—made it look as if someone had taken a razor-edged ice cream scoop to his face.
+He slumped to his knees, then thudded on his side.
+The wounds in his temples—curd-filled craters filled with messy red slop—made it look as if someone had mutilated him with a razor-edged ice cream scoop.

 Mmmm…Dee popped her fingers into her mouth, licking them clean of blood and viscera.
 Yummy.
 She extended her senses and felt a bit of relief—the aetheric tides were still and quiet.
-Her vampiric activities appeared to have gone unnoticed by other entities.
-She focused on sucking every bit of vital energy from Hank, Gonzo’s, and Ricky’s fading spirits.
-She didn’t know when she’d be able to feed again.
+So far, she hadn’t been noticed by any other entities.

-Half an hour later, a fleet of vehicles—none of them had their lights on—parked in a herringbone formation next to the guard shack .
+At that moment a fleet of vehicles parked in a herringbone formation next to the guard shack.
 They were SRU, according to Ricky’s assimilated mind.
 That was confirmed a second later, when a squad of kitted-up operators poured from the cars.
-They dropped to a knee, leveled their weapons, and scanned their surroundings.
+They dropped to a knee, shouldered their weapons, and scanned their surroundings.

 The squad leader signaled, and the rest of the operators repeated the gesture.
-They all got up and began moving toward her.
+They got to their feet and began moving toward her.

 She started walking toward the operators.
-One of them raised his fist and the rest halted, spreading into a line whose width was to her front.
+One of them spotted her; he raised his fist and the rest halted, spreading into a line whose width was to her front.
 They raised their weapons, painting her body with invisible lasers.
 Her auric sight rendered them into a glowing network of dancing lines.
-She could see the night vision goggles protruding from their eyes; to her, they looked like steady-burning embers.

 “Weapons free,” the squad leader replied.

 They began to fire, taking their shots with measured confidence.
-Dee could appreciate that; she’d consumed entire armies that had intimidated weaklings through their bluster and boasting.
-These men were professionals.
+Dee could appreciate that; they were professionals.